 direction Override the direction (i.e. child -> parents or parent -> children).
 The nested lists produced by functions in the current package add an attribute "direction" thus no need to pass this value.
+If the attribute and the argument are both miss thus no need to pass this value.
 If the attribute and the argument are both missing, the column will be named simply "side2" and it won't be clear whether the relations point from "term" to "side2" or the other way around.
 The direction should be a character vector of length 2 with the values "parents" and "children".